BurroughsHighCS/Curriculum/Assignments/TerminalCommands/README.md

 ```
     java Hello
 ```
 16. If in class, show your completed work to me.
-If not in class, take a screenshot of your terminal window showing as much of your command history as possible.
+If not in class, take a screenshot (Alt + PrintScrn) of your terminal window showing as much of your command history as possible.
 I will have you upload this to a space for me to pass it off later.